 Chase: Good for flexible loan options

 Why Chase is a good alternative: Chase offers a range of loan options.
 Loan amounts range from as low as $4,000 to as high as $600,000 — significantly more than most other lenders offer.
-The bank also offers loan terms ranging from 12 months to 75 months.
-A shorter loan term can be ideal if you only need to borrow a small amount and want to pay it off in a year.
-A longer loan term can reduce your monthly loan payment — but be aware that you could end up paying more in interest over the length of the loan.
+The bank also offers loan terms ranging from 36 months to 84 months.
+A longer loan term (like up to 84 months) can reduce your monthly loan payment — but be aware that you could end up paying more in interest over the length of the loan.

 Here are some more things to know about Chase auto loans.

-- No down payment required — Chase doesn’t require you to put money down on a loan.
-But remember that making a down payment can reduce your car payment and the amount of interest you pay by lowering your total loan amount.
+- No down payment required — Chase may not require you to put money down on a loan.
+But remember that making a down payment on an auto loan can reduce your car payment and the amount of interest you pay by lowering your total loan amount.

 - Limited loan options — Chase only offers auto loans for new and used vehicles from a partner dealership as well as refinance loans.
 The lender won’t finance a car bought from a private party, motorcycles, RVs, vehicles used as taxis, limousines, or to provide ride-share services.

 To learn more, read our Chase auto loan review.